I’ve always had a love/hate relationship with Caudalie.

 On one hand, this teetotaller loves to know where to go to get her fresh dose of resveratrol.
 This antioxidant is a pain in the butt to formulate with, so kudos to Caudalie for taming it.

 On the other hand, why let resveratrol play alone all the time?
 The lack of other antioxidants in their creams and serums has always bothered me.
 Resveratrol is super powerful, but it can’t destroy all free radicals on its own.

 Resveratrol, now it’s got diva status, must have made some demands too because in the Caudalie’s new line Vine[Activ] it finally gets to play with other antioxidants.
 Vitamins C + E, to be precise.
 How awesome is that?

-What made Caudalie change their mind and grant mine and resveratrol’s wish?
+If you’re wondering what made Caudalie change their mind and grant mine and resveratrol’s wish, the answer is pollution.